Royal Thai Armed Forces: Conscription

-Conscription was introduced in Thailand in 1905.
-According to the Constitution of the Kingdom, serving in the armed forces is a national duty of all Thai citizens.
-In practice, only males over the age of 21 who have not gone through reserve training are subject to conscription.
-The enlistment draft is held in early-April annually.
-On the draftee selection day, those who are called up for the draft report to their selection center at 07:00.
-During roll call, eligible draftees can request to volunteer to serve, or they may choose to stay for the lottery.
-Those who volunteer then undergo physical and mental health examinations including a urine test for drugs.
-The results of the urine test for drugs are entered into a Narcotics Control Board database.
-In 2018, of the first 182,910 men entered in the database, 12,209 men, or 6.7 percent, tested positive for drugs: 11,139 for methamphetamine, 750 for marijuana, and the remainder for other drugs.
-Over 3,000 of those who tested positive will serve in the military where they will receive drug rehabilitation treatment.
-Those who tested positive, but who were not drafted, will undergo a 13-day rehabilitation regimen in their home provinces.
-Those who do not pass the physical and mental health examinations are promptly released.
-Enlisting volunteers then choose their service branch (Royal Thai Army, Royal Thai Navy, or Royal Thai Air Force) and the reporting date of their choice, and receive documentation of the year's draft selection, and an enlistment order to report for basic training with notification details of the reporting time and location.
-The enlistees are then dismissed for the day until the day that they must report for basic training.

-After the enlisting volunteers are dismissed for the day, the lottery process begins.
-Each selection center has a set quota, and the number of individuals conscripted through the lottery at each selection center will be the quota subtracted by the number of volunteers.
-Those who choose to proceed with the lottery then undergo the same physical and mental health exams as the volunteers, with the same procedure for dismissal for those who do not pass the health exams.
-Each man who stays for the lottery draws a card out of an opaque box.
-Those who draw a black card are released from their military service requirement and are issued the letter of exemption.
-Those who draw a red card are required to serve starting from the induction date specified on the card.
-Those with higher educational qualifications can request a reduction of service obligation.
-In 2018, the Royal Thai Armed Forces called up more than 500,000 men for selection.
-The combined quota was approximately 104,000 men: 80,000 men for the Royal Thai Army, 16,000 for the Royal Thai Navy, and 8,700 for the Royal Thai Air Force.
-On selection day, there were 44,800 men who volunteered to serve.
-After accepting the volunteers and dismissing those who were deemed ineligible, there remained a quota of approximately 60,000 slots for approximately 450,000 men who entered the draft lottery, i.e., the overall probability of drawing a red card in the lottery was approximately 13 percent.
-In 2017, 103,097 men participated in the draft between 1–12 April.
-The armed forces needed only 77,000 conscripts per annum.
-It has not been uncommon for some selection centers to not have to conduct the balloting lottery at all, because quotas were met by the enlisting volunteers.
-In such instances, those who decided not to volunteer and stay for the lottery were all issued with a certificate of exemption.
+Conscription, a national duty outlined in the Constitution of the Kingdom of Thailand, was initiated in 1905.
+It mandates military service for all Thai citizens, although in practice, it primarily applies to males over 21 years of age who have not completed reserve training.
+The annual conscription process, typically held in early April, begins with eligible individuals reporting to their selection center at 07:00 on the designated day.

+During this process, draftees have the option to volunteer for service or participate in a lottery if they do not volunteer.
+Those who choose to volunteer undergo thorough physical and mental health evaluations, including a drug test.
+The results of these drug tests are recorded in the Narcotics Control Board's database.
+In 2018, data showed that out of 182,910 men tested, 12,209, or 6.7 percent, tested positive for drugs, with the majority detected for methamphetamine, followed by marijuana, and other substances.

+Individuals who test positive for drugs are subject to different treatments based on their conscription status.
+Over 3,000 men who tested positive and were drafted into the military received drug rehabilitation treatment as part of their service.
+Conversely, those who tested positive but were not drafted underwent a 13-day rehabilitation program in their home provinces.

+Candidates who do not meet the physical and mental health standards are exempted from service.
+Those who pass the examinations and volunteer for enlistment select their preferred service branch (Royal Thai Army, Royal Thai Navy, or Royal Thai Air Force) and a reporting date.
+They receive official documentation summarizing the draft selection of the year, along with an enlistment order detailing the specifics of their basic training, including the time and location.
+The process concludes for the day with the dismissal of the enlistees, who then await their reporting date for basic training.

+Following the dismissal of the volunteers, the conscription lottery commences at each selection center.
+The number of individuals conscripted via the lottery is determined by the center's set quota, minus the number of volunteers.
+Like the volunteers, those participating in the lottery undergo the same physical and mental health assessments, with ineligible individuals being similarly dismissed.

+During the lottery, each man draws a card from an opaque box.
+A black card signifies exemption from military service, and the individual receives a letter of exemption.
+Conversely, drawing a red card mandates military service, with the induction date specified on the card.
+Individuals with higher educational qualifications may request a reduction in their service obligation.

+In 2018, over 500,000 men were called for selection by the Royal Thai Armed Forces.
+The combined quota across the forces was approximately 104,000, including 80,000 for the Royal Thai Army, 16,000 for the Royal Thai Navy, and 8,700 for the Royal Thai Air Force.
+On the selection day, 44,800 men volunteered for service.
+After accounting for these volunteers and those dismissed due to ineligibility, the remaining quota was approximately 60,000 slots.
+This quota was to be filled by the approximately 450,000 men participating in the draft lottery, making the overall probability of drawing a red card about 13 percent.

+In 2017, a total of 103,097 men participated in the military draft in Thailand, conducted from April 1 to 12.
+The armed forces required 77,000 conscripts annually.
+In some cases, certain selection centers did not need to conduct the balloting lottery because their quotas were already fulfilled by volunteers.
+In these instances, individuals who opted not to volunteer and instead waited for the lottery were issued certificates of exemption.